 Making Risk-Based Monitoring Technology a Friend: Considerations for Practical Execution of an RBM Strategy

 Infused into virtually everything we touch, technology can feel like both a blessing and a curse.
 While some technologies are easy to use right out of the box, others require set-up in order to be useful.
 At times, that set-up and even the eventual use of the technology can feel daunting and frustrating.
 However, in most cases, once the hurdles have been overcome, value can be found in the technology.

 Many people associate risk-based monitoring with efforts to reduce source document verification (SDV) or decrease on-site monitoring visits.
-However, in reality, risk-based monitoring is part of a much broader concept called risk-based quality management, which is a systematic process put in place to identify, review, assess, control, and communicate the risks associated with a clinical trial.Within this larger context, RBM technology refers to software that:
+However, in reality, risk-based monitoring is part of a much broader concept called risk-based quality management, which is a systematic process put in place to identify, review, assess, control, and communicate the risks associated with a clinical trial.

 • Provides visibility into an entire study, allowing stakeholders to manage and mitigate risks so that the study stays on track

 • Enables consistent communication across the entire team

 • Provides ongoing oversight of patients, sites and the study as a whole to facilitate decision-making (e.g., percentage of SDV required, frequency of on-site monitoring visits, safety, site performance, etc.)